 We did not detect impacts to non-trout NTT that could be attributed to supplementation.
 In the tributaries, this was because none of the non-trout NTT overlapped salmon at high enough levels to exceed the CO.
 All non-trout NTT in the main-stem overlapped completely, but none exceeded the containment objectives.

-With the exception of minimum daily stream discharge in the main stem Yakima River, we did not detect changes in the environmental variables that were measured.
-We hypothesize the increased minimum daily stream discharge observed would benefit NTT.
-However, the increased minimum daily discharge was not significantly correlated with our NTT monitoring variables suggesting that it did not confound our results.
-Average and maximum stream discharge and temperature were heavily regulated by upstream irrigation reservoirs providing a relatively stable environment to conduct risk containment monitoring.
-Although discharge in tributaries is unregulated, summer baseflows have not differed drastically during the time of sampling from year to year.
+With the exception of minimum daily stream discharge in the main stem Yakima River, average minimum water temperatures from monitoring sites in the upper Yakima basin stored in the NorWest dataset, and tributary mean wetted stream widths, we did not detect changes in the environmental variables that were measured.
+We hypothesize that the significant differences in the environmental variables that we did observe did not confound our results because these variables were not correlated with our response variables when included as covariates in our analysis.
+We should also point out that the mainstem Yakima river is heavily regulated from controlled irrigation releases from upstream reservoirs providing a relatively stable environment to conduct risk containment monitoring.
+In addition, discharge in tributaries is unregulated, however, summer baseflows have not differed drastically during the time of sampling from year to year either.
 The relatively stable environmental conditions observed in both tributary and main stem areas supports the use of time as a control in our evaluation.